-Laser point coordinates are computed using the IPAS and ALS Post Processor software suites based on independent data from the LiDAR system (pulse time, scan angle), and aircraft trajectory data (SBET).
+Laser point coordinates are computed using the IPAS and POSPAC software suites based on independent data from the LiDAR system (pulse time, scan angle), and aircraft trajectory data (SBET).
 Laser point returns (first through fourth) are assigned an associated (x, y, z) coordinate along with unique intensity values (0-255).
 The data are output into large LAS v.
 1.1 files; each point maintains the corresponding scan angle, return number (echo), intensity, and x, y, z (easting, northing, and elevation) information.

-These initial laser point files are too large to process.
+These initial laser point files are too large to process (i.e. > 40 GB).
 To facilitate laser point processing, bins (polygons) are created to divide the dataset into manageable sizes (< 500 MB).
+The processing bins are approximately ~ 0.56 km2 each, or 750 meters to a side.

 Flightlines and LiDAR data are then reviewed to ensure complete coverage of the study area and positional accuracy of the laser points.